What is Cresemba and how is it used?

 Instructions on opening CRESEMBA capsules blister packaging:

-- CRESEMBA capsules are in child resistant blister packaging.
-Each blister section contains two pockets - One for the CRESEMBA capsule, and one for the desiccant to protect the capsule from moisture (located to the left of the capsule).
+Each blister section contains two pockets: one pocket for the CRESEMBA capsule and one pocket for the desiccant to protect the capsule from moisture (located to the left of the capsule).

 - Only open the blister packaging at time of use.
-Ensure only CRESEMBA capsule pocket is opened.
+Make sure only the CRESEMBA capsule pocket is opened.

 What are the possible side effects of CRESEMBA?